 Mourning his dead child, a haunted Vietnam War veteran attempts to discover his past while suffering from a severe case of dissociation.
 To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.

 FBI agent Wesley Doyle is startled by the spontaneous declaration of youngster Fenton Meiks about how his father's delusions to have a divine mission as avenging angel required him and his brother Adam to become his 'demon-slaying' murder accomplices.
-And how hard an dangerously revolting proved.
 But when Doyle accepts to be shown concealed victim graves, the plot twists in the present just as gruesomely.
 Written by

 In the title credits montage, we see a newspaper which reads SECOND VICTIM FOUND IN GOD'S HAND CASE at 02:03.
 In the next scene, Agent Doyle tells his visitor that of the 6 victims in the God's Hand case, only the first body was ever found, while for "all the rest, only notes were found, no bodies."
 See more »

 Performed by Dale Watson

 Written by Dale Watson